 "Several Americans begged delegates to 'hear the pain' of gay church members.
 Moments later, a delegate from Africa said in Swahili that saying that a homosexual person was created by God was like saying 'that God created me to live with animals.'
 The translator apologized while rendering the remarks into English.

 The Rev. Troy Plummer, executive director of the Reconciling Ministries Network, which advocates full inclusion of gay people, said in an interview: 'I’m tired of being compared to beasts in our church.
 Even if our world understandings differ, it’s just horrendous.
 That our perspectives differ is the truth, and we just voted 61 to 39 percent that we can’t tell that truth'."
 5

-- 2013-MAY: Rev. Dr. Thomas W. Ogletree is a United Methodist minister as well as a Professor Emeritus of Ethics and a former Dean of Yale Divinity School (YDS).
+2013-MAY: Rev. Dr. Thomas W. Ogletree is a United Methodist minister as well as a Professor Emeritus of Ethics and a former Dean of Yale Divinity School (YDS).
 Several conservative UMC ministers in New York State have filed charges against him in church court for fulfilling a request from his son to officiate at his marriage.
 Normally conducting a marriage ceremony would not be a "crime" within the denomination.
 However this case is an exception because his son has a homosexual orientation and married his partner who is also a male.
-Same-sex marriage is legal in the state.
+Same-sex marriage is legal and routine in the state.